Agile vs. waterfall

 The reasons why the Agile methodology is so popular are noticeable right from the beginning of the software development process.
 These are:

-- User-focus – developers aim to provide you with useful, yet simple features, enabling you to start learning how the solution will work right from the first sprint,
+User-focus – developers aim to provide you with practical yet straightforward features, allowing you to start learning how the solution will work right from the first sprint,

-- Adaptability – every sprint is followed by software testing, which enables detecting and fixing bugs faster, improving the quality of the product at the same time,
+Adaptability – every sprint is followed by software testing, which allows detecting and fixing bugs faster, improving the quality of the product at the same time,

-- Timing – if your main concern is time, developers can quickly prepare a basic shippable version of the product and then build it upon in the following sprints.
+Timing – if your primary concern is time, developers can quickly prepare a basic shippable version of the product and then build it upon in the following sprints.

 Disadvantages of the Agile methodology

-Scrum, an approach which uses the Agile methodology, works excellently in the case of almost all digital projects, however, it also has got its downsides.
+Scrum, an approach which uses the Agile methodology, works excellently in the case of almost all digital projects; however, it also has its downsides.
 Instead of being called disadvantages, they are often perceived as demands which are possible to overcome.
 This methodology requires:

-- Team dedication – which is rather an inconvenience for the company and not you as a customer.
-Every project requires a dedicated team and its members cannot work on anything else,
+Team dedication – which is instead an inconvenience for the company and not you as a customer.
+Every project requires a dedicated team, and its members cannot work on anything else,

-Having experimented with both Waterfall and Agile methodologies, we have created our own approach which suits our customers best.
-This hybrid brings out the flexibility offered by Scrum and preserves the cost visibility which the Waterfall is known for.
+Having experimented with both Waterfall and Agile methodologies, we have created an approach which suits our customers best.
+This hybrid brings out the flexibility offered by Scrum and preserves the cost visibility that Waterfall is known for.
 We gather all the requirements at the beginning, yet split the work into sprints and remain open to any changes which may occur during the development process.
 This allows us to complete every project with success.